hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/lectures_and_discourses/1281_the_women_of_india.md

 1.  [^](#fn1_1)Since Swami Vivekananda's time there has been more research on the spread of the Aryan culture.
-2.  [^](#fn2_1)Note: The text of this sentence is not found in the extant Manu Samhitâ.
-Vide Mahânirvâna Tantra 8.47.
+2.  [^](#fn2_1)Note: The text of this sentence is not found in the extant Manu Samhitā.
+Vide Mahānirvāna Tantra 8.47.
 3.  [^](#fn3_1)Since Swami Vivekananda's time, higher education among women in India has spread rapidly.
 4.  [^](#fn4_1)Today Indian women are no longer barred from reading any scriptures — Vedic or non-Vedic.
-5.  [^](#fn5_1)Chârumati, or Rupamati, daughter of Vikram Singh, King of Kishangarh, in Rajasthan.
-Charumati is the heroine of Râjasimha, a Bengali historical novel written by Bankim Chandra Chatterjee.
+5.  [^](#fn5_1)Chārumati, or Rupamati, daughter of Vikram Singh, King of Kishangarh, in Rajasthan.
+Charumati is the heroine of Rājasimha, a Bengali historical novel written by Bankim Chandra Chatterjee.
 6.  [^](#fn6_1)The soldiers were so impressed with Chand Bibi's military prowess and courage that they referred to her as Chand Sultana,